sidestep-labs/AzureKeyVaultExplorer/README.md

   Run the following scripts and a 'Key Vault Explorer.app' mac os package will be generated in the publish directory.
 Move this to "Applications". run `.\KeyVaultExplorer\build.ps1 -RunBuild -Platform net8.0 -Runtime osx-x64` run `.\KeyVaultExplorer\build.ps1 -RunBuild -Platform net8.0 -Runtime osx-arm64`

+## Troubleshooting
+The folder where all app associated data like the database and other encrypted files is `/Users/YOUR_USER_NAME/Library/Application Support/KeyVaultExplorer/` on macOS and `` on Windows.

 ### Dependencies